Pro V1 Alternatives: Should You Switch?

 If you don’t try then you’ll never know.
 Just test out some of the comparable golf balls to Pro V1.

 Personally, I’ve played the Srixon Z-Star for many years and the money I’ve saved has gone on green fees at other courses!
 You might want to check out my Z-Star vs Pro V1 comparison.
+Also here is a comparison of the Z-Star and TP5.

 Here’s another reminder of the alternatives to the Titleist Pro v1: